Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Signal Detection

 \subsection{GB}

-The study of \acp{GW} has unveiled a myriad of sources, each with its own unique signature and challenges.
-Among these, the continuous \ac{GW} comes from the \acp{GB} or single neutron star, which stands as a testament to the universe's intricate symphony of gravitational interactions.
-This section delves into the nuances of \ac{GB}, focusing on its detection in various scenarios and the innovative techniques employed.
+GW studies have revealed a range of astrophysical sources, each with distinct signal characteristics and associated detection challenges.
+Among these, continuous GWs emitted by \acp{GB} or isolated neutron stars—offer valuable insights into the dynamics of compact objects.
+In this section, we review the characteristics of continuous signals from galactic binaries, focusing on detection strategies and the innovative techniques employed to resolve these overlapping signals from noisy data.

-Continuous \acp{GW}, unlike their transient counterparts, persist over extended observation periods.
-These waves, often emanating from sources like rapidly rotating neutron stars, present a distinct challenge due to their weak amplitude.
-Traditional data analysis methods often grapple with the intricacies of these continuous signals.
+Continuous \acp{GW}, unlike their transient counterparts, persist over extended observation periods \cite{littenberg_global_2020}.
+These waves, often emanating from sources like rapidly rotating neutron stars, present a distinct challenge due to their weak amplitude \cite{littenberg_detection_2011}.
+Traditional data analysis methods often grapple with the intricacies of these continuous signals \cite{littenberg_global_2020}.
 However, the advent of \ac{DL} has ushered in a new era of possibilities.
-Neural networks, with their ability to learn intricate patterns from vast amounts of data, have shown promise in detecting and analyzing these weak, continuous \ac{GW} signals.
-Several \ac{DL} models have been proposed, aiming to enhance the detection capabilities by leveraging the power of convolutional and recurrent architectures \cite{dreissigacker_deep-learning_2019-1,dreissigacker_deep-learning_2020,dreisigacker_searches_2020,bayley_robust_2020,beheshtipour_deep_2020,beheshtipour_deep_2021,yamamoto_use_2021}.
-LIGO, with its ground-based detectors, has been at the forefront of efforts to integrate these advanced machine learning techniques into its data analysis pipeline.
-The synergy between LIGO's sensitivity and the prowess of \ac{DL} is paving the way for potential detections in the near future.
+Neural networks, with their ability to learn intricate patterns from vast amounts of data, have shown promise in detecting and analyzing these weak, continuous \ac{GW} signals \cite{dreisigacker_searches_2020}.
+Several \ac{DL} models have been proposed, aiming to enhance the detection capabilities by leveraging the power of convolutional and recurrent architectures \cite{dreissigacker_deep-learning_2019-1,dreissigacker_deep-learning_2020,dreisigacker_searches_2020,bayley_robust_2020,beheshtipour_deep_2021,yamamoto_use_2021}.
+Although current pipelines for continuous signals rely predominantly on traditional signal processing methods, early studies suggest that deep learning could enhance the speed of these searches \cite{beheshtipour_deep_2020}.
+Ongoing research continues to assess the potential of these methods to complement traditional techniques in the pursuit of continuous GW detection \cite{joshi_large-kernel_2024,tenorio_one-stop_2024}.

-The \ac{LISA} is set to revolutionize our understanding of \acp{GW} from space.
+\ac{LISA} is set to revolutionize our understanding of \acp{GW} from space.
 However, one of the inherent challenges \ac{LISA} faces is the confusion noise.
 This noise arises from the superposition of countless unresolved sources, primarily binary systems, creating a cacophony that can mask potential signals.
 Addressing this requires sophisticated data analysis strategies and a deep understanding of the galactic \ac{GW} foreground.